How to Travel (preliminary info page)

 Basics

-Once you receive approval, plane tickets should be bought through concur or directly ordered through the approved travel agent.
+Once you receive approval, plane tickets should be bought through concur or directly ordered through the Rutgers travel agent.
 This might apply to train tickets as well.
-Rutgers expects you to choose the minimal cost alternative, such as economy class plane fares.
-Lodging can be set up through the travel agent, but exceptions are possible.
-Rental cars should be intermediate size or smaller, only reserved if needed, and also reserved through concur or the travel agent.
-Keep receipts for any expenses you have during travel; you will need to turn them in along with screenshots of the charges showing up on your credit card bills.
+Rutgers generally expects you to choose the minimal cost alternative, such as economy class plane fares.
+While the air fare can be directly charged to a Rutgers account, typically all other charges are paid directly by the traveler and reimbursed.

 You are supposed to ask for reimbursement within 60 days of completing travel.
 If you are late, approving your reimbursement can require higher administrative levels of approval, which might not happen.
+The reimbursement request is again done through Concur by filing an expense report.
+Do not forget to include the air fare expense already in the system.

 International Travel